Why Do Companies Use Pre-Employment Tests?

 More Efficient, Less Time-Consuming Hiring Process

 The recruiting process can be incredibly time-consuming – it typically takes about 45 days to fill a new position.
-However, for jobs that are posted online, nearly 50% remain open for more than 90 days.
+However, only 43% of job openings are filled within 30 days according to the Center for Economic and Business Research.
+The other 57% that get filled within that first month are likely to stay open for 90 days or more.
 This is not due to a lack of applicants – an average of 250 resumes are submitted for each online posting, and our own data suggests that the average size of applicant pools for each open position more than doubled from 2009 to 2015.
 Rapidly growing applicant pools are making it increasingly difficult for recruiters to manage applicant flow and identify the right candidates within a sea of resumes.
 Including pre-employment tests in the hiring process can dramatically streamline this process.

 Pre-employment tests offer the most time-saving value when administered at the top of the hiring funnel.
 By requiring that applicants take the tests early on, companies can weed out a lot of the "resume spammers" who send out their resumes with minimal thought or effort.
 The applicants who end up completing the tests are, at the very least, serious enough about the position to put in the time to take the tests.